 The Pendlay Row is a barbell row named after legendary weightlifting coach Glenn Pendlay.
 This row variation involves has the lifter row the barbell from the floor, as opposed to being in a bent-over position where the barbell is hovering above the floor.
 This allows the lower back to rest between reps and forces the lifter to generate more force to get the barbell from the floor to their stomach.
 Lastly, it also takes momentum out of the equation as you’re performing what’s known as a dead stop rep each time.
 This is a great movement to build both strength and power in the back.

-[Read More: Best Lower Back Exercises for Strength and Reduced Pain]
+[Read More: Best Lower Back Exercises]

 Benefits of the Pendlay Row